d2mccall/simplii/README.md

 })
 ```

+## Notes
 Currently, only the last 30 days of transactions are downloaded.
 It is possible to modify the transaction query string to download different periods.

-Simplii Financial only allows transaction downloads for the 12 months.
+Simplii Financial only allows transaction downloads for the last 12 months.